-Yes, you’re a clean person, and if you’re not, then hire a company.
+Yes, you’re a clean person, and if you’re not, then hire a cleaner or a company.

 Start in the corners.
 Any cobwebs, when was the last time the ceiling fan was cleaned, the top of your window frames, and yes, your windows will need to be cleaned as well.

 And don’t forget the corners, even the radiators.

 Now, set up the room up.

 You don’t need a designer’s degree, and I’ll share links below to some webinars I did about cleaning and interior designing (With an interior designer, don’t worry I have not one bone of decorator in my body).